bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 in the IR and at the machine level, in VCode) that is more value-oriented.
 The `LowerCtx` API is designed to be a sort of general query API, and instruction output registers are just attributes of an instruction like any other.
+Similarly, allocating temporary registers and emitting instructions are just imperative actions taken by lowering code; there is no notion of the emitted instructions being "equal" to values on the input side.
 In contrast, the ISLE DSL design privileges the notion of an instruction's "value".
 This makes the notation more natural when expressing algebraic-style reductions, and is consistent with many other instruction-selection systems.
 (As a